HANCOCK COUNTY

 Beagle This stop had a combination station/post office.
 It was located on County Road 26 just east of US 68.

-Findlay The original passenger station was on the west side of North Main Street at West High (next door to the old Taylor Public School building and later the site of the Findlay Dairy Company).
-The freight station was on the southeast corner of North Cory and High Streets.
+Findlay The freight station was on the southeast corner of North Cory and High Streets.
 The 1924 Sanborn Fire map shows the old passenger station as vacant and the freight station handling both passenger and freight operations.
 The 1930 Sanborn map shows the original passenger station gone from that location.
-Is this the building that was moved to Crystal Ave. and Walnut St.? (see listing in existing table above)

-Findlay Station was moved from its original location (on North East Street just north of Sandusky St. and north of the old Union School building) to NE corner of East Main Cross St. and South Blanchard Street where it was used as a residence.
+Findlay Station was moved from its original location (on the east side of North East Street just north of Sandusky St. and north of the old Union School building) to NE corner of East Main Cross St. and South Blanchard Street where it was used as a residence.
 It moved from its original location sometime between 1925-1935, and was torn down in 2002.
 A combination freight station/elevator sat across the tracks.
 Later, between 1895-1901, the CCC&St.L tore down the original freight station and built a new freight station on the south side of the tracks.
 That building was still standing as of 1949 and was then used as a coal shed.
 It is not known whether, or when, that building was torn down or if it is still standing.
+It is shown on maps from 1875.

 Findlay The passenger station was between West Front and West Main Cross Streets.

 Findlay The passenger station sat on the south side of East Sandusky Street next to the old Union Hotel.
-It was torn down in the late 1960s or early 1970s.
+It was torn down in 1979 or the early 1980s.
 The freight station was just south of the dead end of East Hardin Street near where Grand Avenue is today.

 Findlay